psychemedia/finn-resources/src/oisin-tir-na-nog.md

 When I had mounted the white steed, he galloped straight towards the shore.
 We moved as swiftly as before over the clear sea.
 The wind overtook the waves and we overtook the wind, so that we straight- way left the Land of Youth behind ; and we passed by many islands and cities, till at length we landed on the green shores of Erin.

 As I travelled on through the country, I looked closely around me; but I scarcely knew the old places, for everything seemed strangely altered.
 I saw no sign of Finn and his host, and I began to dread that Niam's saying was coming true.
-At length, I espied at a distance a company of little men and women,* all mounted on horses as small as themselves ; and when I came near, they greeted me kindly and courteously.
+At length, I espied at a distance a company of little men and women, `[The gigantic race of the Fena had all passed away, and Erin was now inhabited by people who looked very small in Oisin's eyes]` all mounted on horses as small as themselves ; and when I came near, they greeted me kindly and courteously.
 They looked at me with wonder and curiosity, and they marvelled much at my great size, and at the beauty and majesty of my person.

 I asked them about Finn and the Fena ; whether they were still living, or if any sudden disaster had swept them away.
 And one replied —

 " We have heard of the hero Finn, who ruled the Fena of Erin in times of old, and who never had an equal for bravery and wisdom.
-The poets of the Gaels have written many books concerning his deeds
-* The gigantic race of the Fena had all passed away, and Erin was now inhabited by people who looked very small in Oisin's eyes.

-and the deeds of the Feua, which we cannot now relate ; but they are all gone long since, for they lived many ages ago.
+The poets of the Gaels have written many books concerning his deeds and the deeds of the Feua, which we cannot now relate ; but they are all gone long since, for they lived many ages ago.
 We have heard also, and we have seen it written in very old books, that Finn had a son named Oisin.
 Now this Oisin went with a young fairy maiden to Tirnanoge, and his father and his friends sorrowed greatly after him, and sought him long ; but he was never seen again."

-When I heard all this, I was filled with amaze- ment, and my heart grew heavy with great sorrow.
+When I heard all this, I was filled with amazement, and my heart grew heavy with great sorrow.
 I silently turned my steed away from the wondering people, and set forward straightway for Allen of the mighty deeds, on the broad, green plains of Leinster.
 It was a miserable journey to me ; and though my mind, being full of sadness at all I saw and heard, forecasted further sorrows, I was grieved more than ever when I reached Allen.
 For there, indeed, I found the hill deserted and lonely, and my father's palace all in ruins and overgrown with grass and weeds.

 I turned slowly away, and afterwards fared through the land in every direction in search of my friends.
 But I met only crowds of little people, all strangers, who gazed on me with wonder ; and none knew me.
 I visited every place throughout the country where I knew the Fena had lived; but I found their houses all like Allen, solitary and in ruins.